matt-42/cuimg/README.rst

 ================================

 CUIMG is a library for image and video processing.
-It is release under the GPLv3 licence.
+It is released under the GPLv3 licence.
 It targets GPUs with CUDA, and CPUs with the C++0x language.

 Its main features are: